15 Indian PMs and Their Decisions That Changed India

 About Morarji Desai

-The first Indian PM who was not from the Congress party, Morarji Desai was (and still is) the oldest person to hold the Prime Minister’s office.
-A renowned independence activist, Desai led the government formed by the Janata Party.
-Before serving as the PM, he was the 2nd Chief Minister of Bombay State from 1952 to 1956.
+The first Indian PM not from the Congress party, Morarji Desai was, and still is, the oldest person to hold the Prime Minister’s office.
+A renowned independence activist, he led the government formed by the Janata Party.
+Before serving as PM, he was the 2nd Chief Minister of Bombay State from 1952 to 1956.

 Place of Birth: Valsad